matoruru/polybar-adapta-theme/README.md

 # Polybar-Adapta-theme

-A Polybar theme based on **Adapta-Nokto Gtk+ theme based on Material Design Guidelines**, and influenced by adi1090x/polybar-themes.
+A Polybar theme based on **Adapta-Nokto Gtk+ theme based on Material Design Guidelines**.

 ## Screenshots